sakib-rahman-bangladesh/bookbucket-upto-151/privacy_policy.md

 - Data security
 - (online) Opt-in policy and (offline) Signature, date

-SUI: Secondary use of information
+TODO: Secondary use of information (SUI)
 ---------------------------------